Seven Most Common AC Problems and How to Fix Them

 3. Frozen Condenser Coils

-• Dirty coils caused by a lack of annual maintenance
+• Dirty coils caused by ignoring annual maintenance

-• Dirty air filters, which obstruct airflow
+• Dirty air filters, which reduce airflow

 • Clogged drain line, which can trigger moisture buildup

-• Refrigerant leaks, which reduce cooling power
+• Refrigerant leaks, which decrease cooling power

 4. Refrigerant Leak